 She would never admit it to him but she felt relieved that he took it upon himself to leave.
 Years ago, she would have immediately stopped what she was doing to tend to his emotional state but now…

 Besides, if she was to become an archaeologist she would need to study hard and not allow Inuyasha's theatrics to distract her.
 He could wait a few more days until she hopped over to visit him and the rest of the gang anyway.

 Back in his own era, Inuyasha sat by the well, confident that it would only be a matter of time before his Kagome came rushing back with an apology.

 Well, that shit didn't happen.

 Dusk approached and she was nowhere to be found.
 Seething with disbelief he sprang up into a nearby tree and sulked.
 He didn't see her again for a few more days.
 What made matters worse is that when that day arrived not only did she pretend she didn't slight him she never said she was sorry for neglecting him.

-As always arranged, every week she visited for a few days with modern era supplies and goodies in her bag.
-Normally everyone gathered around Kaede's residence during this time.
+As always arranged, every week she visited for a few days with modern goodies in her bag.
+Normally, everyone gathered around Kaede's residence during this time.
 Sango and Miroku returned a day before her scheduled arrival.

 Where they went during the week no one knew.